What to Do in Takaka, the Hub of Golden Bay

 6. Take a Scenic Flight Over Abel Tasman, Farewell Spit and Kahurangi National Park

 See Golden Bay from a breathtaking perspective on a 50-minute flight with Golden Bay Air.
 Fly over the majestic peaks of the Kahurangi National Park, the arches of Wharariki Beach, the azure waters of the Abel Tasman National Park, and over New Zealand’s longest sandspit.
 There’s on-flight commentary throughout to help you learn more about the stunning landscapes you’re seeing.
+Learn more about Golden Bay Air on Viator and Tripadvisor.

 Location: Takaka Airport (accommodation pick-up available)